amirshq/personal-chatbot/README.md

 A personal chatbot for daily tasks built with **FastAPI** (clean architecture backend), **SQLAlchemy**, **Hugging Face LLM models**, and a **React frontend**.
 This project follows enterprise-grade architecture patterns and will be developed progressively.

+This project is intended for learning purposes and can be used in production with minor changes.
+I have added lots of comments to explain the concepts, variables and functions in the code.

 ## 🎯 Project Overview

 This project aims to build an intelligent personal assistant chatbot that can: